DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 * docker host - go to `jellyfin/jellyfin_config/log/`
 * the last file in the folder is the last playback attempt
-* paste that output in to chatgpt
+* paste that in to chatgpt

 #### Autodiscovery not working